ericktafel1/Main-Notes/📦CTF Boxes/EasyCTF - THM.md

 http://10.10.54.127 [200 OK] Apache[2.4.18], Country[RESERVED][ZZ], HTTPServer[Ubuntu Linux][Apache/2.4.18 (Ubuntu)], IP[10.10.54.127], Title[Apache2 Ubuntu Default Page: It works]
 ```

-- We find an apache webserver `Apache 2.4.18` and many directories open to the public
+- We find an #Apache  webserver `Apache 2.4.18` and many directories open to the public
-- The website is running `CMS Made Simple version 2.2.8` after navigating to `http://10.10.54.127/simple`
+- The website is running #CMS `CMS Made Simple version 2.2.8` after navigating to `http://10.10.54.127/simple`
 - Also, we find and admin login portal at `http://10.10.54.127/simple/admin/login.php`
 - We find a post about a new module installed by someone named `mitch`, may be our user